Kurento/kurento/source/dev/dev_guide.rst

 - `kms-platedetector <https://github.com/Kurento/kms-platedetector>`__
 - `kms-pointerdetector <https://github.com/Kurento/kms-pointerdetector>`__

-**Omni-Build Repository**
+**Omni-Build repository**

-This repository is an special project because it is designed to build all KMS Main Repositories from a single entry point.
-This repo brings the other KMS Main Repositories as Git submodules: it makes KMS development easier because if you build this project, you don’t need to manually install the libraries of the other KMS Main Repositories.
+This repository is an special project because it is designed to build all KMS Main repositories from a single entry point.
+This repo brings the other KMS Main repositories as Git submodules: it makes KMS development easier because if you build this project, you don’t need to manually install the libraries of the other KMS Main repositories.
 However, all other development and support libraries must still be installed manually.

 - `kms-omni-build <https://github.com/Kurento/kms-omni-build>`__

-**Client Repositories**
+**Client repositories**

 Application Servers can be developed in Java, JavaScript with Node.js, or JavaScript directly in the browser.
 Each of these languages have their support tools made available in their respective repositories.